 Sustainable Development Goals

-The South Programme IV contributes to achieving and implementing the United Nations' 2030 Agenda for Sustainable Development and the Sustainable Development Goals (SDGs), especially SDG 16, SDG 5, SDG 3, SDG 4 and SDG 8.
+The South Programme contributes to achieving and implementing the United Nations' 2030 Agenda for Sustainable Development and the Sustainable Development Goals (SDGs), especially SDG 16, SDG 5, SDG 3, SDG 4 and SDG 8.

 Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels